diffblue/gitlab/doc/development/insert_into_tables_in_batches.md

 ```

 In this example, `unique_by` specifies the columns by which records are considered to be
-unique and as such would updated if they existed prior to insertion.
+unique and as such are updated if they existed prior to insertion.
 For example, if
 `existing_model` has a `name` attribute, and if a record with the same `name` value already
 exists, its fields are updated with those of `existing_model`.